ematsapola2/Entertainment---Project-One/README.md

 Based on the analysis, I have noticed that the media type 'tv show' has empty fields under the column 'original_title'.
 There are no records of the title names.
 The data could have been incomplete, or the there were errors when uploading the data.
 Therefore, I decided not to include this media type on my analysis, and only did an analysis on movies because of the empty fields.

+LAnguagea:
+Even it is possible for Japan, Korea, and Spain to have the same level of count (804) for the "language_count" attribute in the dataset.
+However, there might have been some problems during the data collection process such as data entry errors or inconsistencies in the dataset.

+Release date:

+You can evaluate if there are any instances of extremely early or late release dates that deviate significantly from the overall distribution.
+Additionally, it is important to check for completeness of the data, ensuring that the dataset includes all relevant releases within the specified time frame.

+I have noticed that there are late release dates that deviate significantly from the overall distribution.
+The dataset focused more on the most released dates.
+Aditionally, the dataset does not provide the specific movie genre to find a deeper understanding of how trhe data was collected for analysis.
+Most of the movies are released in 2023, with only just one movie released in 2022 and 2019.
+What steps were taken to when collecting the data.
+The data collection might have focused on one area there might have not been an even distribution of the collection of data.
+The data might not be complete, also, the data might not include all relevant releases within the specified time frame.

+Even though the dataset includes several movies with release dates in 2023, indicating a focus on recent and upcoming releases.
+This dataset might also suggest that the dataset might be more relevant for analyzing recent trends and developments in the movie industry.